dask/dask/docs/source/setup/single-distributed.rst

 The dask.distributed scheduler works well on a single machine.
 It is sometimes preferred over the default scheduler for the following reasons:

-1. It provides access to asynchronous API, notably :doc: `Futures <futures>`
+1. It provides access to asynchronous API, notably :doc:`Futures<../futures>`
 2. It provides a diagnostic dashboard that can provide valuable insight on performance and progress
 3. It handles data locality with more sophistication, and so can be more